prantlf/r.js/README.md

 # @prantlf/requirejs

-RequireJS for use in the browser and in Node.js.
-Forked to fix the support of source maps.
-Includes:
+RequireJS for the browser and Node.js.

 * `require.js`: The browser-based AMD loader.
 * `r.js`: The RequireJS optimizer and AMD runtime for use in Node.js.

 More information is available at http://requirejs.org.

+This is a fork of the [original project](https://github.com/requirejs/r.js) with the following changes:

-This fork wires up source maps of script modules, if they include them, to the source map of the output bundle.
-It enables debugging of modules transpiled to JavaScript from CoffeeScript, TypeScript or from a more modern JavaScript by Babel.
-Uses Meriyah instead of Esprima.
+* Wires up source maps of source script modules, if they include them, to the source map of the output bundle.
+It enables debugging of modules transpiled to JavaScript from CoffeeScript, TypeScript or from a future JavaScript transpiled by Babel.
+* Uses Meriyah instead of Esprima to support the latest standard of the JavaScript langauge by default.

 ## require.js